 What can you do?

-If these steps have been taken and after a reasonable time the barking is continuing or you are unable to approach or write to the dog's owner, please contact Ranger Services.
+If these steps have been taken and after a reasonable time the barking continues or you are unable to approach or write to the dog's owner, please contact Ranger Services.

-To help Ranger Services help you, please download and complete the Barking Dogs Kit (414kb PDF).
+To help Ranger Services help you, please download and complete the Barking Dogs Kit (522KB PDF).

-If your dog displays behavioural problems it is important that you address them quickly and with appropriate training.
+If your dog displays behavioural problems, it is important you address them quickly and with appropriate training.
 Contact local animal behaviouralists for further information about training.

 The State Government has amended the Dog Act 1976 to allow Councils to declare certain dogs ‘dangerous’ for offences such as attacking or repeatedly rushing, threatening or chasing people or animals, escaping, and nuisance dogs.

-Once a dog is declared dangerous it will have to be muzzled at all times in public places.
-Council may also impose further restrictions, such as requiring that the dog be kept on a leash when in dog exercise areas or that it be excluded from specified areas.
+Once a dog is declared dangerous, it will need to be muzzled at all times in public places.
+Council may also impose further restrictions, such as requiring the dog be kept on a leash when in dog exercise areas or that it be excluded from specified areas.